-Newborns are highly sensitive and vulnerable, which also makes them susceptible to eye problems.
-Some of those are transient and resolve on their own, while others require additional and prompt medical attention.
-Early identification and treatment of eye problems are critical to prevent vision loss or long-term visual impairment.
+Newborns are sensitive, vulnerable, and susceptible to eye problems.
+Some are transient and resolve on their own, while others require additional and prompt medical attention.
+Early detection and treatment of eye problems in infants can prevent vision loss or long-term visual impairment.

 As a parent, the well-being of your baby is always a priority.
-So we understand that knowing the first signs of eye disease, as well as treatment options for your little one is crucial for you.
-That's why we made this short and simple guide to help you recognize eye conditions in your newborn early on.
+So we understand knowing the first signs of eye disease, as well as treatment options for your little one, is a must for you.
+That's why we made a short and simple guide to help you recognize eye conditions in your newborn early on.

 1.3.
 Strabismus